An Accelerated Stochastic Variance-Reduced Algorithm for Entropic Wasserstein Barycenters: The PDASGD Algorithm

 \subsection{Our Algorithm}

-In this subsection, we present our \emph{primal-dual accelerated stochastic gradient descent} (PDASGD) algorithm for solving problem \eqref{generalprimalmain}, and then analyze the convergence rate of PDASGD.
+We present \emph{primal-dual accelerated stochastic gradient descent}, abbreviated PDASGD, for \eqref{generalprimalmain} and then analyze its convergence rate.

-The pseudo-code of PDASGD is presented in Algorithm \ref{PDASGD}.
+The pseudocode of PDASGD is presented in Algorithm \ref{PDASGD}.
 It is a primal-dual algorithm motivated by \cite{allen2017katyusha}.
-It updates the dual variable sequences $\lambda, z, y$ in the inner loop (Step 7-11), and transforms to the primal variable by \eqref{generalconvert} in the outer loop (Step 14-16).
-In the inner loop, Step 8 utilizes the Katyusha momentum \cite{allen2017katyusha} to accelerate the algorithm; Steps 10 and 11 use the variance-reduced gradient calculated in Step 9.
-As for the outer loop, Step 5 is to compute the full gradient used to calculate the variance-reduced gradient.
-Step 14-16 is to obtain the output by taking the weighted average of the primal variable historic values.
-This iterative updating helps avoid storing all past values of $x$ and $\tau$.
-Note that Step 14 indicates that one calculates the primal variable once per outer iteration via a dual variable that is sampled randomly from the previous $m$-step inner loop.
+In the outer loop, Step 5 computes the full gradient.
+In the inner loop, Step 8 uses Katyusha momentum \citep{allen2017katyusha} to accelerate the algorithm.
+Whereas a classical accelerated method averages $z$ and $y$, Katyusha momentum also includes the snapshot point $\widetilde{\lambda}$ in the extrapolated iterate.
+Steps 10 and 11 use the variance-reduced gradient computed in Step 9.
+The final averaging steps form the primal output as a weighted average of historical primal responses.
+These recursions avoid storing all past values of $x$ and $\tau$.
+Step 14 computes one primal response per outer iteration using a dual iterate sampled uniformly from the preceding $M$ inner iterations.